aridjayarecipes/cutesrecipes.web.app/content/post/2263-steps-to-make-speedy-vegan-philly-cheesesteak-fried-wontons-with-creamy-avocado-sauce.md

 - "While the heat is warming up, let’s assemble the wontons.
 Place a small spoon of the “steak” filling and top with the melted vegan feta.
 Don’t overfill, we don’t want the to explode in the oil.
 Line the wonton with a bit of water, place another wonton wrap on top and press down to seal.
 Almost like making ravioli."
 - "Fry your wontons in small batches until golden on each side.
 They cook FAST so keep and eye on them."
 - "When done, place them on paper towel or a baking rack to drain off the access oil.
 I find that the baking rack method leaves you with more crispy wontons.
 The paper towel way makes them a little softer.
 Either way they taste GREAT."
-- "Blend together avocado, tomato, salt&amp;pepper to your liking, cilantro to your liking, garlic, and Greek yogurt.
+- "Blend together avocado, tomato, salt&pepper to your liking, cilantro to your liking, garlic, and Greek yogurt.
 Blend until it’s combined and has a creamy consistency.
 Pour in a lidded bowl."
 - "Plate your wontons, your dipping sauce, and enjoy!"
 categories:
 - Recipe